Your right to make a complaint

 Our complaint procedure and policy

 You have the right to complain to us.
-If you have a complaint, please contact Chris Schofield, our client care partner.
-You can write to him at Springfield House, 76 Wellington Street, Leeds, LS1 2AY or by email to firstname.lastname@example.org.
+If you have a complaint, please contact Simon Shepherd, our client care partner.
+You can write to him at Schofield Sweeney, 76 Wellington Street, Leeds, LS1 2AY or by email to firstname.lastname@example.org

 You will not be charged for any time spent handling your complaint.